marekuzel/Telegram-scraper/README.md

-# Hedon
+# Telegram Scraper
-### Telegram chat scrapper
+### Telegram chat scraper

-Hedon is a simple script for scraping Telegram chat data which are publicly availible.
-It uses Telethon library for accessing Telegram API.
-Hedon runs from UNIX terminal and is written in Python 3.
+Telegram Scraper is a simple script for scraping Telegram chat data which are publicly available.
+It uses the Telethon library for accessing Telegram API.
+The scraper runs from a UNIX terminal and is written in Python 3.

-For Hedon to work you will need to create a Telegram API key (see [Use](#use) section for more information).
+For scraper to work you will need to create a Telegram API key (see [Use](#use) section for more information).

 ## State
-Hedon is still in development.
+This project is still in development.

 ## Use
-Before using Hedon you need to create a Telegram API key.
+Before using  you need to create a Telegram API key.
 You can find more information about creating Telegram API key [here](https://core.telegram.org/api/obtaining_api_id).
-After creating the key you need to create a file named `config.ini` in the same directory as `hedon.py` and add the following lines to it:
+After creating the key you need to create a file named `config.ini` in the same directory as `scrap.py` and add the following lines to it:
 ```ini
 [Telegram]
 api_id = #your api id